-Dog owners put different coloured bandanas on dogs to help visually communicate how they can interact with other dogs and people.
+Dog owners put different coloured dog bandanas on to help visually communicate how they can interact with other dogs and people.
 Dogs also wear bandanas to reduce anxiety, repel bugs, and wear fashion accessories.

-The purpose of a dog bandana starts with the reason it is being used.
+The purpose of dog bandanas can vary.
 Take, for example, the weather.
 If it is winter or you live in a cold country, and your dog isn't a Labrador with multiple coats, then the bandana material can impact keeping your dog warm.
 A small tweed bandana could actually be beneficial in keeping your small dog cosy and warm around their neck and their chest.

-Why is a Coloured Dog Bandana Better Than a Ribbon?
+Why are Coloured Dog Bandanas Better Than a Ribbon?

 Many dog owners simply tie a coloured ribbon on to the leash to signify the extra space or caution that should be practiced around their dog.
 The problem with a ribbon on the lead is that it can be very difficult for others to see.
-A bandana will draw attention far quicker because it is a human instinct to look directly at the eyes and facial features of another person or animal to quickly understand it's emotion and intent if there is any.
+A dog bandana will draw attention far quicker because it is a human instinct to look directly at the eyes and facial features of another person or animal to quickly understand it's emotion and intent if there is any.

 The bandana colour provides us with all the information we need and quickly draws our attention to it which is why a bandana is a powerful and useful tool.